 The Website offers user instructions on the steps that need to be taken in order to access the cookies settings menu and, where necessary, private browsing explained for the most common browsers:

-The Website may modify this Cookies Policy according to legislative, regulatory requirements, or in order to adapt this policy to the instructions issued by the Spanish Data Protection Agency.
+invoitix ag may modify this Cookies Policy according to the Regulation (EU) 2016/679 of 27 April (GDPR).
 Users are therefore advised to visit it periodically.